qtlHD/qtlHD/doc/input/qtab.md

 Do not combine symbols in that way. `A|B`, for example, is illegal.
 For that case define a new symbol, e.g. `AorB`.

 In the header properties can be defined.
-Current properties are PhaseKnown (default `True`), which assumes the genotype phase is unambiguous e.g. `0,1` actually differs from `1,0`.
+Current property is phase, which assumes the genotype phase is unambiguous e.g. `0,1` actually differs from `1,0`.
+Phase can also be set in the symbol table (see above).
+Obviously these values have to agree, if set twice.

 For example

         # --- Set Genotype begin
-        PhaseKnown True                    # default
+        Phase    known           # known (default) or unknown
         # --- Set Genotype end

+## Example of genotype reader

 An example of a genotype reader can be found [here](https://github.com/pjotrp/qtlHD/blob/master/test/data/regression/test_genotype.qtab).
 Reader and writer are [here](https://github.com/pjotrp/qtlHD/tree/master/src/D/qtl/plugins/qtab).